jwendl/aks-postgre-keyrotation/README.md

 # Secret Rotation

+## Out dated

+This repository has been moved under the Microsoft org please check it out there: <https://github.com/microsoft/aks-postgre-keyrotation>

 ## General

 This example project demonstrates how to handle secret rotation from a web application running in Azure Kubernetes Service, stores the secrets into KeyVault and then uses those secrets to access Azure SQL PostGre instance.